 What makes the region of East Asia?
-See Dr. Bonk's Monday lecture.
 No coherent geography.
 Or common identity.
 No one from the region calls themselves East Asian.
 But the peoples of East Asia do share a zone of interaction, the South China Sea.
 And they share culture.
 All under the historical influence of Chinese culture.
 Chinese script helped bring cultures together.
 Religious influences of Confucianism and Buddhism.
 Technologies of rice production, silk, and ceramics were shared across the region.